 Class: Overland SUV

 A Toyota 4Runner is hands down one of the most iconic 4×4 vehicles that keep tearing up the trails since the early 80s.
 Throughout a nearly 40-year production run, it was available in 5 generations and a myriad of modifications.

 Thanks to the efficient, yet powerful motors, mid-size platform, and capable four-wheel-drive system it managed to outperform the competition and move the strongest players out of its path.
 Thanks to the sheer love of the off-road community, the aftermarket support for this model is simply amazing.
 You can find dozens of reliable parts designed to improve the offroad qualities of your vehicle.
-4Runner is up to any challenge you can throw at it, whether is steep mountain passes, rocky trails, or deep mud.
+4Runner is up to any challenge you can throw at it (especially the Four Runner Trail Edition), whether is steep mountain passes, rocky trails, or deep mud.

 Mods and Off-road Accessories

 So you decided that you want to make your truck look good and improve its off-road characteristics at the same time, but not sure where to start and what brands to rely on.
 Our simple guide will help you to navigate in the sea of aftermarket add-ons and choose tried and tested solutions.